 Language

-The language used when communicating about mental ill-health plays a big role in keeping alive stereotypes, myths and stigma.
+The language used when communicating about mental health concerns can play a big role in keeping alive stereotypes, myths and stigma.

-It is important that all organisations and individuals discussing mental ill-health avoid using stigmatising terminology and language.
+It is important that all organisations and individuals discussing mental health concerns avoid using stigmatising terminology and language.

 In many cultures ‘mental illness’ is a foreign and ambiguous concept.
 If understood at all, it can be heavily stigmatised and the idea of recovery is almost unknown.

-Mindframe has recommendations for communicating about mental ill-health and what language may present inaccuracies and further perpetuate stigma.
+Mindframe has recommendations for communicating about mental health concerns and what language may present inaccuracies and further perpetuate stigma.

-Consider the language you use around mental ill-health
+Consider the language you use around mental health concerns

 Issue Problematic Preferred

-Certain language sensationalises mental ill-health and reinforces stigma
+Certain language sensationalises mental health concerns and reinforces stigma

 Terms such as 'mental patient', 'nutter', 'lunatic', 'psycho', 'schizo', 'deranged', 'mad'